 Inspired by a trip to the town of Bath, Adrienne wrote Alex and the Ironic Gentleman while living in London, England.
 Although her first book, Alex, was snapped up almost immediately by publishers around the world – UK/Commonwealth, USA, Italy, Romania, France, Greece, Belgium, Indonesia and Germany – where the translated version of her title reads as Die halsüberkopfundkragendramatischabenteuerliche Katastrophenexpedition der Alex Morningside.
 Seriously.
 It was also featured in the New York Post as a “Post Potter Pick,” as well as on the CBS Early Show, and won the Heart of Hawick Children’s Book Award in the UK and was nominated for the Red Cedar in Canada.

 The sequel to the book, Timothy and the Dragon’s Gate, has also been picked up by publishers around the world and was released in the United States, Canada and the UK and Commonwealth in early 2009.
 It was nominated for the Audie (USA) and the Manitoba Young Readers Choice Award (Canada).
 It was also recently optioned for film.

 She has also released two YA novels: the quirky paranormal romance Outcast (Diversion Books) and the Steampunk adventure The Friday Society (Penguin), released to a starred review from Quill and Quire and optioned for film.

-Adrienne is presently living in Toronto where she is continuing her writing, acting and directing careers.
+Adrienne is presently living in Toronto with her husband Scott and cat Atticus, where she is continuing her writing, acting and directing careers.